 All connections on Azoomee must be approved by parent/guardians before children can send or receive any messages.
-We ask guardians to take the utmost care when inviting people or accepting invitations to chat with their children.
+You should always be careful when adding friends for your child or confirming friendships.
+If in doubt, check and don’t connect!

-It’s important for guardians to talk to children about personal information and what’s ok to share online.
+It’s important for you to talk to your children about personal information and what is and isn’t ok to share online.
 Children should not share personal information that is private on Azoomee.
 This includes passwords, full name, address, phone number, email and school name.
 Children should also be reminded to ‘share with care’ and pause to think before sending something.
-We created Search It Up, an animated series designed to help children be smart, safe and kind online.
-Watch the series on Azoomee!

 Treat others as you would like to be treated

-It’s the golden rule for a reason!
-Never say or do anything in Azoomee chat that might hurt someone’s feelings.
-If you wouldn’t like someone to say something to you, think before you say it to someone else.
+It’s the golden rule!
+Children should never say or do anything in Azoomee Chat that might hurt someone’s feelings.
+Tell your kids that if they wouldn’t like a certain thing said to them, then they should think before saying it to someone else.